-- Along with the Governing body, providing leadership and vision in respect of equality and diversity; - Overseeing the implementation of the Equalities and Cohesion Policy; - Coordinating the activities related to equality and diversity and keeping the Governing Body informed of any pertinent information; - Ensuring that all who enter the school are aware of, and comply with, the Equalities and Cohesion Policy
+- Along with the Governing body, providing leadership and vision in respect of equality and diversity; - Overseeing the implementation of the Equalities and Cohesion Policy; - Coordinating the activities related to equality and diversity and keeping the Governing Body informed of any pertinent information;

-Through FAITH, as a FAMILY we aspire to grow.
-Thriving for all our FUTURES, enabling us to FLOURISH individually and as a community
+We aspire to grow as a community through FAITH as a FAMILY.
+Thriving for all our FUTURES enabling us to FLOURISH

-- Ensuring that staff are aware of their responsibilities and are given relevant training and support; - Taking appropriate action in response to racist incidents, discrimination against persons with a disability and sexual harassment or discrimination against any persons because of their age, sexuality or religion, gender, belief / non-belief. - Supporting parents to become involved in their children's education. - Considering and overcoming barriers to parents' involvement (e.g. work commitments, non-resident parents, and lone parents).
+- Ensuring that all who enter the school are aware of, and comply with, the Equalities and Cohesion Policy - Ensuring that staff are aware of their responsibilities and are given relevant training and support; - Taking appropriate action in response to racist incidents, discrimination against persons with a disability and sexual harassment or discrimination against any persons because of their age, sexuality or religion, gender, belief / non-belief. - Supporting parents to become involved in their children's education. - Considering and overcoming barriers to parents' involvement (e.g. work commitments, non-resident parents, and lone parents).